Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Typology of Models for Tabular Data Generation

-We made a few experiments with \textsc{gr}ea\textsc{t} and its variants and confirmed the remarks of \cite{zhang2023mixed, du2024towards}, which state that they struggle to capture the joint probability distribution on datasets where the categorical values names do not carry semantic information.
-Given the prohibitive computational cost of \textsc{llm}s, the large number of hyperparameters and serialization schemes to consider, as well as the problematic fact that some datasets are already covered (i.e. used in the training data) by the foundation models training sets, we decided to postpone their evaluation for a future work.
+We made a few experiments with GReaT and its variants and confirmed the remarks of \cite{zhang2023mixed, du2024towards}, which state that they struggle to capture the joint probability distribution on datasets where the categorical values names do not carry semantic information.
+Given the prohibitive computational cost of LLMs, the large number of hyperparameters and serialization schemes to consider, as well as the problematic fact that some datasets are already covered (i.e. used in the training data) by the foundation models training sets, we decided to postpone their evaluation for a future work.